B.S. Information Systems (Fall 2021)

 To create an innovative world, I believe there must be an interdisciplinary intersection of ideation, implementation, ethical evaluation.

-For me, my minor in Human-Computer Interaction provides me with an education filled with a creative breadth, my Machine Learning minor teaches me the technical depth, my double major in Technology and Public Policy incites me to question a philosophical and ethical lens of humanity, and my primary major of Information Systems provides a strong intersection of the three.
+For me, my minor in Human-Computer Interaction provides me with an education filled with a creative breadth, my Machine Learning minor teaches me the technical depth, my undergraduate degree in Information Systems provides a strong intersection, and my double in Engineering and Public Policy incites me to question a philosophical and ethical lens of humanity.

 I strive to contribute to the advancement of diversity, equity, and inclusion through social computing, community service, and meaningful relationships to understand the social implications of technology.